• Red-rumped Swallow

 By Tara McEvoy-Wilding

-I'll start my Thursday blog with Wednesday evening, as the conservation team took an exersion to the South Light area to take moth trapping on tour!
+I'll start my Thursday blog with Wednesday evening, as the conservation team took an excursion to the South Light area to take moth trapping on tour!
 The aim was to trap a Netted Pug who favour Sea Campion, and there is lots of plants around South Light.
 We split the trap into parts and carried a bit each up the very long set of steps!
-After setting up the trap we attempted to heard the group of 8 goats out of the area.. unfortunately we were outsmarted.
+After setting up the trap we attempted to herd the group of 8 goats out of the area...
+Unfortunately we were outsmarted.

 2026 05 07 Goats TMWBeing heckled by the Wingnuts